 Being a circular route, you can drive the Iceland Ring Road in either direction.
 Our preference would be to drive it in an anti-clockwise direction, tackling the south of the country first.

 In our experience, the south of Iceland is the busiest part of the country in terms of visitors, so as you travel, you will go from more busy places (the south) to less busy places (basically everywhere else).
-We think this will be an easier transition to manage than driving from relative quiet to more crowded spots.
+We think this will be an easier transition to manage than driving from relatively quiet to more crowded spots.

 Of course, you are welcome to drive this route in any direction.
 Our road trip itinerary is set up in a counter-clockwise direction, but you can reverse it.